bashhack/dev-setup/README.md

     $ pyenv local 3.6.5

-When run without a version number, pyenv local reports the currently configured local version.
+When run without a version number, `pyenv local` reports the currently configured local version.
 You can also unset the local version:

     $ pyenv local --unset

-Sets the global version of Python to be used in all shells by writing the version name to the ~/.pyenv/version file.
-This version can be overridden by an application-specific .python-version file, or by setting the PYENV_VERSION environment variable.
+Sets the global version of Python to be used in all shells by writing the version name to the `~/.pyenv/version` file.
+This version can be overridden by an application-specific `.python-version` file, or by setting the `PYENV_VERSION` environment variable.

     $ pyenv global 3.7-dev

-Sets a shell-specific Python version by setting the PYENV_VERSION environment variable in your shell.
+Sets a shell-specific Python version by setting the `PYENV_VERSION` environment variable in your shell.
 This version overrides application-specific versions and the global version.

     $ pyenv shell 3.8-dev

-When run without a version number, pyenv shell reports the current value of PYENV_VERSION.
+When run without a version number, pyenv shell reports the current value of `PYENV_VERSION`.
 You can also unset the shell version:

     $ pyenv shell --unset

 Note that you'll need pyenv's shell integration enabled (step 3 of the installation instructions) in order to use this command.
-If you prefer not to use shell integration, you may simply set the PYENV_VERSION variable yourself:
+If you prefer not to use shell integration, you may simply set the `PYENV_VERSION` variable yourself:

     $ export PYENV_VERSION=3.8-dev

+### Pipenv

+[pipenv](https://github.com/pypa/pipenv) by [Kenneth Reitz](https://github.com/kennethreitz) is used for managing the core of the Python development workflows on the system.

 ## Section 4: JavaScript Development